huynhducthanhtuan/RunGroopWebApp/README.md

 ## RunGroup WebApp
-An online platform for runners who can find clubs, schedule events, and meet other runners in your area.
+An online platform for runners who can find clubs, events, and meet other runners in your area.

 <details><summary><b>Installation Guide</b></summary>